Best Way to Grip a Golf Club – For Left Handed and Right Handed

 2. Aim high:

-Left-handed golfers have to aim high when hitting shots for two reasons: because we’re looking at our right hand instead of down at the ball, and because we’re aiming towards the hole on our right instead of centering our shot on the green.
+You’ve got to aim high when hitting your shots.
+Why, you ask?
+Well, there are two reasons.
+First, because we’re looking at our right hand instead of down at the ball.
+And second, because we’re aiming towards the hole on our right, instead of centering our shot on the green.
+It’s a bit like shooting a basketball with your non-dominant hand – it takes a bit of adjustment, but once you get the hang of it, you’ll be sinking shots in no time.

 3. Use a targeting motion: